 ANU and Frontier Economics Southern NSW Forestry Report Should be Scrapped

 A recently completed review has confirmed the southern NSW forestry report, released by ANU law Professor Andrew Macintosh and Frontier Economics on 30 November 2021 should not be relied on by government decision makers.

 A number of flaws in the report were identified by the South East Timber Association and provided to Professor Macintosh on 9 December 2021.
 Over the following 11 months, Professor Macintosh, Deidre Rose from Frontier Economics and ANU Chancellor Julie Bishop have all refused to respond to repeated requests from SETA to explain why the report was released.

-ANU Freedom of Information (FOI) & ANU SE NSW Industry Closure
+Freedom of Information (FOI) Request to the ANU

 SETA Freedom of Information Request Makes National Headlines.